mankamaiie/SC/SC_Analysis.md

 	}).add;
 ```

-**Purpose:** Produces a softer tone layer with subtle pitch changes and feedback.
+**Purpose:** Produces a softer tone layer with some pitch changes and feedback.

 **Steps:**
 1. Mixes 8 sine waves at slightly different frequencies.